PEOPLE

 RA

-Shantal is a second-year Psychology B.S. major with an interest in Behavioral Psychology; specifically studying how children's home environments and cultural upbringing impact their behavior.
+Shantal is a third-year Psychology B.S. major with an interest in Behavioral Psychology; specifically studying how children's home environments and cultural upbringing impact their behavior.
 In her free time, Shantal enjoys painting, journaling, and scrapbooking.

 CINDY TAYAGUA-ABARCA